Cato T. Laurencin: Biomedical engineering

-Dr. Laurencin is a Professor of Biomedical Engineering.
+Laurencin is a professor of Biomedical Engineering.
 His work has been honored at the White House, receiving the Presidential Faculty Fellow Award from President Bill Clinton.
 He is a Fellow of the International Academy of Medical and Biological Engineering.
 He is an International Fellow in Biomaterials Science and Engineering and a Fellow of the American Institute for Medical and Biomedical Engineering, and a Fellow of the Biomedical Engineering Society.
 His work was honored by Scientific American magazine as one of the "50 Greatest Achievements in Science" in 2007.
-In 2011, Dr. Laurencin was elected a member of the National Academy of Engineering for biomaterial science, drug delivery, and tissue engineering involving musculoskeletal systems, and for academic leadership.
+In 2011, Laurencin was elected a member of the National Academy of Engineering for biomaterial science, drug delivery, and tissue engineering involving musculoskeletal systems, and for academic leadership.

-Dr. Laurencin was named the 2009 winner of the Pierre Galletti Award, medical and biological engineering's highest honor.
-Dr. Laurencin is active in technology development.
+Laurencin was named the 2009 winner of the Pierre Galletti Award, medical and biological engineering's highest honor.
+Laurencin is active in technology development.
 In 2012, his work in musculoskeletal tissue regeneration was featured in National Geographic magazine's "100 Discoveries that Changed Our World" edition.

 In addition, he received the Technology, Innovation and Development Award from the Society for Biomaterials in 2013 for key scientific and technical innovation and leadership in translational research.
 In Connecticut, he was named Academic Entrepreneur of the Year by Connecticut Cure.
 He received the Connecticut Medal of Technology from the Connecticut Academy of Science and Engineering.